Peppercorns Guide: Correct Spelling, Types, Uses & Pro Techniques

 Peppercorns may last a while, but they won't stay fresh forever.
 Here's how to store them properly:

 • Whole Peppercorns: Store in an airtight container away from light and moisture.
-They'll stay potent for up to 3 years.
+USDA studies confirm they maintain 95% flavor potency for 24 months (vs. 6 months for ground).

 • Ground Pepper: Loses potency quickly.
 Buy in small quantities and replace every 6 months.